krutikanerurkar/RS485-bidirectional-communication-system/README.md

-RS-485 based bidirectional communication system(peer to peer communication)
+RS-485 based bidirectional communication system(peer to peer communication)(TM4C1234GH6PM)

-In this project RS-485 communication is established with the help of EK-TM4C123GXL evaluation board.

 In this repository I have attached my code for the same.
 I have used a modular design approach.